Your Complete Leadville Skijoring Planning Guide

 Appreciate living history and Old West atmosphere

-Getting to Leadville: Distance & Directions
+How to Get to Leadville?
+Distance & Directions

 Just over 2 hours from Denver, 45 minutes south of Copper Mountain, about an hour from Vail, and 4 hours from Aspen—unless you come in the summer when Independence Pass is open (more on that in a future post).